tforbus/js-data-list/ReadMe.md

 # H.js
 This library will be a JavaScript port of Haskell's Data.list.
 Each function will be able to be partially applied, just like in Haskell.

-Each function might be able to handle infinite lists, but that's a stretch goal.
+Eventually some functions may be able to handle infinite lists, but that is a stretch goal.

 ## Implemented
 - (++) as append